Fashion, star power and martial aura merge in the Givenchy collection at Paris Fashion Week - ExBulletin

 Fashion, star power and martial aura merge in the Givenchy collection at Paris Fashion Week

-History, fashion and star power came together at Givenchy’s latest menswear show at Les Invalides in Paris.
-Imbued with the martial aura of the former military hospital with its cast iron cannons, the show was the first of its kind on the monument’s vast balcony.
+PARIS (AP) History, fashion and star power come together at Givenchy’s latest menswear show at Les Invalides in Paris.
+Steeped in the martial aura of the former military hospital with its cast-iron cannons, the show was the first of its kind across the monument’s sprawling balcony.
 Movie star and musician Jared Leto was among the luminaries who applauded the show.

 Here are some highlights from Thursdays’ Spring/Summer 2024 menswear collections, including an interview with designer Matthew M. Williams: